alexsteb/BusinessArchitect/README.md

 An example workflow could be:
-  - click on the left border of one box
+  - click on the left border of the green box
-  - click on the right border of another box
+  - click on the right border of the red box
   - repeat 3x
   - this would result in the following: